el634dev/node-school-adventures/README.md

 # Node School Adventures
-> The NodeSchool site has a series of free tutorials designed to teach JavaScript, Node, Git, etc. You may choose to work through the tutorials on your own or you can attend a NodeSchool workshop where they'll help you through the exercises.
-I believe NodeSchool workshops are generally free (or at least low cost).The NodeSchool site has a series of free tutorials designed to teach JavaScript, Node, Git, etc.
+> The NodeSchool site has a series of free tutorials designed to teach JavaScript, Node, Git, etc. The NodeSchool site has a series of free tutorials designed to teach JavaScript, Node, Git, etc.

 ## Wanna Go in Person?
 > You may choose to work through the tutorials on your own or you can attend a NodeSchool workshop where they'll help you through the exercises.
 I believe NodeSchool workshops are generally free (or at least low cost).